sambrenner/yun-easy-wifi-switch/README.md

 I have tested it switching between WiFi networks and switching from AP mode (where the Arduino broadcasts its own network) to a WiFi network.

-I have a more detailed write-up building this [on my blog](http://samjbrenner.com/notes/yun-easy-wifi-switch/).
+Read a more detailed write-up [on my blog](http://samjbrenner.com/notes/yun-easy-wifi-switch/).

 Installing
 -------